 First published in 2017, Related Universes brings us a third-person narrative of Elena, a young fan of Star Wars who decides to camp in a row so as not to miss the premiere of the newest film in the franchise.
 However, on the days when the availability to guarantee a ticket and a place inside the cinema room - where the largest of the cinemas have seats marked at the time of purchase - the grace of being a fan, ends up dying.

-It is for this purpose to rescue the fan side of Force, that the young woman joins Gabe and Troy, two completely mysterious boys who together form an "immense" and "lively" row of three.
+It is for this purpose to rescue the fan side of Force, that the young woman joins Gabe and Troy, two boys completely mysterious and that together, form an "immense" and "lively" row of three.
 Not even when the local newspaper decides to do a story about the most fervent fans of Star Wars, the queue grows - it's not spoiler.
 Concerned about her daughter, Elena the guard constantly turns and turns, daily, in the block where the girl is camped.
-"Give up“, Says the mother at a certain moment,“i buy you tickets“.
+“Give up“, Says the mother at a certain moment,“i buy you tickets“.

 The grace of being a fan is to camp for days or hours in such a queue.
 And make friends, which is the most important thing.
 And when the friendship is good, it remains over the years.
 Having other people, completely unknown and who in minutes, become the coolest in life, sharing the same love you have in a kilometer line - not in the case of Elena -, is something that only fans and only those who have already stood in line, you know.